 Books published from 1800–1905 that were thought to be of secondary interest were listed in the sheaf catalogue in the corridor outside the main Reading Room.
-There is also a card catalogue of books published from 1906–1977 of ‘secondary interest’: this includes much supplementary material relating to the First World War that complements items in the War of 1914–1919 collection.
-A project to create online records for all items in the sheaf catalogue and for items in the card catalogue up to 1919 was completed in 2012.
+There is also a card catalogue of books published from 1906–1977 of ‘secondary interest’, primarily UK-published material deposited under the Copyright Act.
+Material in the card catalogues (published up to the 1970s) is fetched to the Rare Books but only material published up to the 1920s can be found in iDiscover.
+The rest must be found in the card catalogue and ordered using a paper slip in the Rare Books Room.
+Also listed in the card catalogues is supplementary material relating to the First World War that complements items in the War of 1914–1919 collection.

-The War card catalogue in the Rare Books microfilm annexe contains author and anonymous title information for items in the War of 1914-1919 collection (WRA-WRE, also known as the War Reserve Collection).
+The War card catalogue in the Rare Books Annexe contains author and anonymous title information for items in the War of 1914-1919 collection (WRA-WRE, also known as the War Reserve Collection).
 Many of the books in the collection appear online.
 However, ephemera and a large number of pamphlets and minor periodicals are listed only in the card catalogue.
 The card catalogue also includes books held elsewhere in the Library's collections, which are generally catalogued also in the Pre-1978 General Catalogue, online or the Supplementary Catalogue.
 Class catalogues for the collection WRA-WRE, which list items in shelf order, can be ordered at the Staff Desk to allow 'virtual browsing'.
 Much of WRA-WRE has now been microfilmed by a commercial publisher.
 In many cases, we no longer fetch the original items, but require you to consult the microfilm.
 Guides to the microfilm series are available at the Staff Desk.
-Microfilms are generally ordered in the Microform Reading Room, but can be transferred here for use in conjunction with other material.
+Microfilms are generally ordered in the Manuscripts Reading Room.

 Post-1999 material in the Official Publications collection can be found in the online catalogues.
 Much pre-1999 material is accessible only on a card catalogue in the Rare Books Room.
 For further information, see the collection description page and ask staff for assistance.

 The primary library catalogue is iDiscover and staff can assist you to find what you need.
-A dedicated terminal for searching the catalogue may be found in the glassed-off area at the far end of the Rare Books Reading Room.
 Records for newly acquired Rare Books can be found in the online catalogues.
 Works acquired before 1995 were added to the Pre-1978 General Catalogue (the ‘Guardbooks’); records for all of these items are available online as well.
 Nevertheless, readers may still need to consult printed catalogues and indexes for some rare book material acquired before 1995; details of these are given below.
 Many of these catalogues are incomplete and readers who are unable to find what they want or experience difficulties in using the catalogues are strongly recommended to ask for help from the staff.

 If ESTC is not available, the alternative methods of access are: STC: The reel guide and cross index to the microfilm collection stand at B125:1.11-.
 To use them, readers will need to find the reference number of the required item in the STC (B125:1.5-).
 Wing: Records for many Wing microfilms can be found online.
 There are author, title, subject and Wing number indexes to the first 1662 reels in Early English books 1641-1700: a cumulative index, units 1-60...
 (B125:2.36-); later reels can be accessed by Wing number (2nd ed. at B125:2.22-) using the reel guides and cross index at B125:2.9.
 Thomason Tracts: The Thomason tracts 1640-1661: an index to the microfilm edition of the Thomason Collection in the British Library stands at B125:2.16-.
 Vol. 1 is an index using Thomason reference numbers, which can be found in Catalogue of the pamphlets, books ... collected by George Thomason at B125:2.18-; vol. 2 is an cross-index using Wing numbers.
 Eighteenth Century STC: (Series in progress) Records for many ESTC microfilms can be found online.
 Items can also be found in The eighteenth century: guide to the microfilm collection (B125:3.44- ) but there is no cumulative index to this work since 1990.
 Digital images of many STC, Thomason and Wing items, produced from the microfilms above, can also be accessed using Early English books online (EEBO), which is available from all networked PCs in the Library.